Physics of Soft Matter Lab at Harvey Mudd College

 If you are relatively new to MATLAB, a good place to start is the two-hour MATLAB onramp course.
 If you’re looking for some more advanced topics, you could also check out the MATLAB ordinary differential equation course that is helpful for some of our simulation work.

-We use Slack to communicate as a whole team. (especially in the summer when we are working full time).
-When you are actively working on a posmlab project, try to get in the habit of logging into Slack.
+We use Discord to communicate as a whole team in the summer when we are working full time.
+During the academic year, email is a bettter way to communicate because the team is usually working asyncrhonously.
+But when you are actively working on a posmlab project, try to get in the habit of logging into Discord.

 The “poslmab/Papers” folder is currently where we store pdf files of relevant literature.
 Please add any new papers here with the naming convention below and place copies of relevant literature in that folder.